 The first and most significant risk is simple.
 If you do not buy the home at the end of the term, you could lose a substantial amount of money.
 That usually includes the upfront fee you paid and most, if not all, of the monthly rent credits.

-Why might you not be able to buy when the time comes
+Why might you not be able to buy when the time comes?

 Sometimes it is personal.
-A job loss, illness, a change in a relationship or a new family responsibility can affect your income or your debts.
+A job loss, illness, a change in a relationship, or a new family responsibility can affect your income or your debts.
 A payment that felt manageable in year one may feel impossible in year three.

 Sometimes it is financial.
 Mortgage rules and interest rates change.
 Lenders can tighten their guidelines.
 A buyer who expected to qualify when they signed may find that the world has shifted by the time the term ends.

 The second risk is the higher monthly cost.
 Remember our example.
 You are paying 3,500 dollars for something that might rent in the normal market for about 3,000 dollars.
-That extra 500 dollars is your credit, but it still has to come out of your monthly budget.
-If the payment is already tight at the beginning, there is not much room for unexpected car repairs, higher food costs or interest rate changes on other debts.
+That extra $500 is your credit, but it still has to come out of your monthly budget.
+If the payment is already tight at the beginning, there is not much room for unexpected car repairs, higher food costs, or interest rate changes on other debts.
 A deal that relies on everything going perfectly for three years is not very forgiving.

 Who actually qualifies for rent-to-own